manchalaharikesh/QRPS-QR-SCANNER/README.md

 # QR Payments System ( QR-SCANNER )

-This section of the project "QR PAYMENTS SYSTEM" is a QR Scanner which scans a QR Code and performs the transaction to complete user's food orders.
+This section of the project "QR Payments System" is a QR Scanner which scans a QR Code and performs the transaction to complete user's food orders.
 This project is a part of our Semester-End Course Based Project.

 ### What's happening at the back?